Stereotypes of Hispanic and Latino Americans in the United States: Stereotypical representation

-Stereotypical representation of Hispanic and Latino characters are typically negatively presented and attack the entire ethnic group's morality, work ethic, intelligence, or dignity.
-Even in non-fiction media, such as news outlets, Hispanics are usually reported on in crime, immigration, or drug-related stories than in accomplishments.
+Stereotypical representations of Hispanic and Latino characters are typically, but not always negative.
+Even in non-fiction media, such as news outlets, Hispanics are usually presented in crime, immigration, or drug-related stories.
 The stereotypes can also differ between men and women.
-Hispanic and Latino men are more likely to be stereotyped as unintelligent, comedic, aggressive, sexual, and unprofessional, earning them titles as "Latin lovers," buffoons, or criminals.
+Hispanic and Latino men are more likely to be stereotyped as unintelligent, comedic, and unprofessional.
 That often results in the individuals being characterized as working less-respectable careers, being involved in crimes (often drug-related), or being uneducated immigrants.
 Hispanic characters are more likely than non-Hispanic white characters to possess lower-status occupations, such as domestic workers, or be involved in drug-related crimes.
-Hispanic and Latina women, similarly, are typically portrayed as lazy, verbally aggressive, and lacking work ethic.
-Latinas in modern movies follow old stereotypes.
-Latinas are still deemed as "less than", objectified and known for being to be alluring to others.
+Latina women, on the other hand, are widely viewed as highly sexually attractive to white men.

 Resulting perspectives

-According to Qingwen, "the impact of television portrayals of minorities is significant because of the ability of television images to activate racial stereotypes and the power exerted by visual images."
+According to Qingwen, "The impact of television portrayals of minorities is significant because of the ability of television images to activate racial stereotypes and the power exerted by visual images."
 Non-Hispanic white Americans who lack real-life contact with Hispanic or Latino individuals are forced to rely heavily on television and film, their only source of exposure to the ethnic group, as the foundation of perceiving Hispanic and Latino individuals.

 If nearly all of the few representations of the individuals are negatively stereotyped, non-Hispanic and Latino white individuals are likely to carry the perception into real life, embedding that stereotypical image of Hispanic and Latino individuals into their consciousness.
 Bandura's Social Cognitive Theory gives insight into how the stereotypical character representations are carried into the real world and points to the way in which individuals' perceptions are limited to what they have experienced.
 Those who lack real-life contact with the stereotyped individuals are unable to counter the television portrayals of this ethnic group with a more realistic and less negative image.